-Given the identical structure of blockage-free FESs and BESs in the bulk of the chain, for the following it will be useful to define a “local BES” to be any subregion of the chain that has \begin{enumerate} \item At most one particle on each site. \item Separations between neighbouring particles of exactly $k-3$ holes, with the exception of at most one separation of $k-2$ holes. \end{enumerate} Note that making use of the definition of local BESs the previous existence and uniqueness properties can be extended to states with $\nu < \nu_c$: in this case the uniqueness refers to a state composed of a local BES surrounded by only empty sites (up to the boundaries).
-Finally, it is important to note that, in connection with the 2-colour connectivity, each contiguous subregion in an FESs hosting at most 2-colours coincides with a local BES.
+Given the identical structure of blockage-free FESs and blockage-free extended states in the bulk of the chain, for the following it will be useful to define a “particle-connected (PC) string” to be any subregion of the chain that has \begin{enumerate} \item At most one particle on each site. \item Separations between neighboring particles, or between particles and string boundaries, of exactly $k-3$ holes, with the exception of at most one separation of $k-2$ holes. \end{enumerate} Note that, in connection with the 2-colour connectivity introduced in \cref{sec:BlockagesFES2colour}, each contiguous subregion in the bulk of an FES hosting at most two colours coincides with a PC string.